-- dm → žžm dn →žžn - 11.
-For forms beginning with l-, r or ř-, apply one of the above ten rules as if the l-, r or ř were not present; if the resulting form including the initial l-, r or ř is not phonotactically permissible or is euphonically awkward, geminate the l-, r or ř instead. - 3.6.2 Showing the end of Slot V in the absence of a C_A form: For formatives containing any Slot V V_XC_S affix(es) where the Slot VI C_A form has been elided (as per Sec.
+- 9. For forms beginning with l-, r or ř-, apply one of the above eight rules as if the l-, r or ř were not present; if the resulting form including the initial l-, r or ř is not phonotactically permissible or is euphonically awkward, geminate the l-, r or ř instead. - 3.6.2 Showing the end of Slot V in the absence of a C_A form: For formatives containing any Slot V V_XC_S affix(es) where the Slot VI C_A form has been elided (as per Sec.
 3.1 and 3.2), the end of Slot V is shown by inserting a glottal-stop into the V_X form of the final Slot V V_XC_S affix.
 This affix is inserted per the rules in Sec.
-1.7. - 3.6.3 Combination Referentials (see Sec.
-4.6.2) have a structure that looks like a formative, except what would appear to be their C_A Slot is filled with either $-x-$, $-x+$, or $-x-$, none of which are possible C_A forms.
+1.7.
+(NOTE: if such a Slot V glottal-stop is present and Slot I shows the word has a Slot IV/VI Shortcut, then the V_C shortening rule from the Special Note in Sec.
+3.9.1 cannot be used.) - 3.6.3 Combination Referentials (see Sec.
+4.6.2) have a structure that looks like a formative, except what would appear to be their C_A Slot is filled with either -x-, -xt-, -xp-, or -xx-, none of which are possible C_A forms.
 Thus, these four consonant conjuncts distinguish combination referentials from formatives.